gabrielribcesario/CTFS/README.md

 <h1 align="left"></h1></br>

 **NOTE 1**: The analysis.py script only animates the 50 first harmonics.
-Python>=3.10 required.

-**NOTE 2**: As a safeguard, the Fortran algorithm truncates the series after 1000 coefficients.
+**NOTE 2**: As a safeguard, the Fortran algorithm truncates the series at the 1000th harmonic.

 ![Sawtooth wave Fourier Series approximation gif](./misc/sawtooth.gif)